Hyspirit/AnotherExperience/README.md

      * Digging : Dig out all this dirt !
      * Tree felling : Cut all those trees faster !
      * Woodcutting : chop this log at breakneck speed !
+ * Leveling :
+     * Use vanilla experience or...
+     * Passive experience system : Mine to get minning levels !
  * Item :
      * Keeping orb : this orb can store up to 255 experience points, but storing them will cost a small extra fee...
  * Bloc :